Uncover innovative breakthroughs while engaging your people

 Moreover, ideation can be used to take your offerings in new directions.
 Allowing your people to vote on product features and possible improvements mean that you're aligning with modern UX user-centered principles and creating a feedback loop.
 It also means that your people feel like they can make a real impact beyond their day-to-day roles.

 Top tip: Ensure that your ideation platform lets you highlight estimated savings.
 This will make people stand up and take notice!

 Are you looking to apply ideation in your digital workplace?

 Chat to one of our ideation experts; they'll be happy to advise you on implementing ideation solutions in your digital workplace.

-Please note: Ideation will be available from Unily's Feature Store in 2020.
+Please note: Ideation will be available in Unily's Feature Store from September, 2020.